 - In the dry season, if there is a lot of dust and soil on the plants, rinse them in the morning of the day before harvest by watering abundantly with clean water. - In a dry climate, cut the plants to 30 cm high with clean and dry secateurs.
-IMPORTANT: DO not cut any lower or the Artemisia will die! - Harvest any lower branches (which will turn yellow quickly).
-IMPORTANT: Rinse thoroughly with water if they are dirty! - Do not harvest yellow leaves that dry out or leaves damaged by fungi, pests and other diseases. - Spread 2 large handfuls of compost around the base of the plant to promote the recovery of development after cutting.
+IMPORTANT: DO not cut any lower or the Artemisia will die!
+Be sure to leave some green (non-woody part) to allow the plant to grow back. - Harvest any lower branches (which will turn yellow quickly).
+Dirty lower branches are a second-choice product to be dried and processed separately for veterinary use (see Animal Health sheet). - Do not harvest yellow leaves that dry out or leaves damaged by fungi, pests and other diseases. - Spread 2 large handfuls of compost around the base of the plant to promote the recovery of development after cutting.